Down Home with the Neelys

-After its February 2008 premiere, the show became the highest-rated series debut in the five-year history of Food Network's "In the Kitchen" weekend block and continues to be a top ratings performer.
+The show's popularity was based on the cooking and on the seemingly excellent couple relation between Patrick and Gina Neely, who were high school sweethearts.
+After its February 2008 premiere, the show became the highest-rated series debut in the five-year history of Food Network's "In the Kitchen" weekend block.
+Gina later revealed that she was about to leave Patrick but the show came along so she waited.
+She finally broke up with the show and Patrick Neely altogether in 2014.

+Following the show and their divorce, Patrick remarried and returned to the restaurant business, while Gina did a bit of reality TV, motivational speaking, and authored a book.

 Cooking style

 Gina and Pat Neely are known for their Southern cooking, typically barbecue.